 But what if it’s not flu?
 DispatchHealth’s team can also treat all sorts of seasonal maladies, as well as minor injuries and ongoing health concerns.
 From dehydration to a sprained ankle, they’ve got the knowledge and ability to help you get better, faster, and all from the comfort of home.
 Plus, DispatchHealth is partnered with most major insurance companies, including Medicare and Medicaid, and handles billing directly with those companies.
 In fact, a visit with DispatchHealth typically costs 80-90 percent less than the average emergency room visit.

-So the next time you’re feeling a bit off, whether it’s because of the flu or some other affliction, call in the experts from DispatchHealth and get on your way back to health without leaving home.
+So the next time you’re feeling a bit off, whether it’s because of the flu or some other affliction, call in the experts from DispatchHealth and get on your way to recovery without ever getting on the road at all.